awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - __Each attribute of one substance must be concieved through itself__
     - for an attribute is that which intellect percieves of substance as constituting its essence
   - __God, or substance consisting of infinite attributes, each of which express eternal and infinite essecnce necessarily exists__
+    - the reason a square circle does not exist is indicated by its nature, involves contradiction -